 Vacation leave may be accumulated up to 40 days and is payable upon separation, retirement, or death.
 Sick leave may accumulate up to 120 days.
 Upon retirement or death all unused sick leave may be exchanged for compensation at the rate of 2 sick days per 1 day of compensation.
 Payments are recognized as expenditures when paid.

-The total compensated absences balance was \$144,006 at December 31, 2023.
+The total compensated absences balance was \$650,997 at December 31, 2024.
 See Schedule 09, Schedule of Liabilities.
+For more information see Note 11.